Know your legal and ethical responsibilities

 There are legal responsibilities to consider when creating, preserving, and sharing data.
-These include GDPR, Intellectual Property Rights, Copyright, Licences, and Data protection.
+These include data protection (GDPR), Intellectual Property Rights, Copyright, and Licences.
 The laws and regulations relevant to specific research areas, such as clinical trials regulations and the Human Tissues Act, also need to be observed.
 Some of the legislation and regulation is included on the UWE Bristol Code of Good Research Conduct.
 The UK Data Service provides further information on your obligations when sharing information and how to comply with GDPR.

 The UWE Bristol Research Governance Checklist is a tool produced by the UWE Bristol Research Governance Team to help UWE Bristol researchers ensure that they have fully reviewed the research governance matters that may apply to their research project.

 The Digital Curation Centre have also produced a Checklist on Legal Aspects of RDM.

 Intellectual property rights, or IPR, affect the way research outputs can be used.
 Failure to clarify rights at the start of the research process can lead to unexpected limitations that affect:

 - dissemination of your research